Nexmo/station/_documentation/conversation/code-snippets/user/create-user.md

 ---
 title: Create a User
+navigation_weight: 1
 ---

 # Create a User

-In this code snippet you will see how to create a User.
+In this code snippet you learn how to create a User.

 ## Example